How Pakistan's Sharif stumbled into protests crisis

 'RESENTMENT'

-The government can point to some macroeconomic wins: stabilising the currency, rebuilding foreign reserves and cutting inflation by a couple of points to around eight percent.
+The government can point to some macroeconomic wins: stabilizing the currency, rebuilding foreign reserves and cutting inflation by a couple of points to around eight percent.

-But these have not won Sharif much applause at a time when populist opponents are promising subsidised food, free housing and a crackdown on corruption.
+But these have not won Sharif much applause at a time when populist opponents are promising subsidized food, free housing and a crackdown on corruption.

 Sharif’s habit of surrounding himself with a small coterie of advisers, many of whom are also relatives, led protest leader Khan to jeer that the prime minister was a "monarch".